Skip to main content

 Intermediate

 Understanding the fundamental difference between pulsatile and continuous gonadorelin administration opens the door to appreciating its nuanced clinical applications.
-The long-term effects on the are not side effects; they are the intended consequences of manipulating the HPG axis at its apex.
+The long-term effects on the endocrine system are not side effects; they are the intended consequences of manipulating the HPG axis at its apex.

 Each protocol is a deliberate strategy to either reboot and support the system’s natural rhythm or to induce a state of profound suppression for specific therapeutic purposes.
 The choice of protocol is therefore dictated by the ultimate clinical objective, whether it be maintaining fertility, restarting a suppressed system, or managing a hormone-dependent disease.